David A. Freedman: Biography and awards

 In addition to his work in forensic statistics, Freedman had a broad impact on the application of statistics to important medical, social, and public policy issues, such as clinical trials, epidemiology, economic models, and the interpretation of scientific experiments and observational studies.
 In his applied work, Freedman emphasized exposing and checking the assumptions that underlie standard methods and understanding how those methods behave when the assumptions are false.
 He characterized circumstances in which the methods continue to perform well and those where they break down—regardless of the quality of the data.
 Two of his earlier results (1963 and 1965) investigate whether or not and under what circumstances a Bayesian learning approach is consistent, i.e. when does the prior converge to the true probability distribution given sufficiently many observed data.
 In particular, the 1965 paper with the innocent title "On the asymptotic behaviour of Bayes estimates in the discrete case II" finds the rather disappointing answer that when sampling from a countably infinite population the Bayesian procedure fails almost everywhere, i.e., one does not obtain the true distribution asymptotically.
 This situation is quite different from the finite case when the (discrete) random variable takes only finite many values and the Bayesian method is consistent in agreement with earlier findings of Doob (1948).

-Freedman was the author or co-author of 200 articles, 20 technical reports and six books, including a highly innovative and influential introductory statistics textbook, Statistics (2007), with Robert Pisani and Roger Purves, which has gone through four editions.
+Freedman was the author or co-author of 200 articles, 20 technical reports and six books, including an important introductory statistics textbook, Statistics (2007), with Robert Pisani and Roger Purves, which has gone through four editions.
 The late Amos Tversky of Stanford University observed that "This is a great book.
 It is the best introduction to how to think about statistical issues...."
 It has a "wealth of real-world examples that illuminate principles and applications....a classic."
-Freedman's Statistical Models: Theory and Practice (2005) is an advanced text on statistical modeling that likewise achieves a remarkable integration between extensive examples and statistical theory.
+Freedman's Statistical Models: Theory and Practice (2005) is an advanced text on statistical modeling that integrates extensive examples and statistical theory.

 Landmark articles by Freedman include "Statistical Models and Shoe Leather" (1991), "What is the Chance of an Earthquake?"
 (2003), "Methods for Census 2000 and Statistical Adjustments" (2007), and "On Types of Scientific Enquiry: The Role of Qualitative Reasoning" (2008).